24SP-UNO-Capstone/Milestone1/Milestone1.md

 | Lack of prior works (42) | 7 | 6 | As is standard for research related topics, there can exist a hole in relevant related works.
 In order to mitigate this risk, we will utilize a number of diverse sources of information includeing academic journals, blogs, websites, and books. |

 ## Project Methodology
----
-1. Conduct stakeholder analysis to identify the audience and their relevant needs to target needs based on organization size.
-2. Research and review relevant Cyber Threat Intelligence (CTI) documents, prior CTI program guides, tooling, and other relevant literature.
-This step will identify best practices, successful methodologies,  and valuable tools.
-3. Utilizing the relevant literature, create solutions to documented issues with prior implementations of CTI program guides and best practices.
-4. Build example automated tooling to ingest and aggregate CTI.
-5. Create examples of CTI reports with actionable intelligence.
-6. Create example recommendations based on available security tooling to execute actionable intelligence reports.
-7. Create official Cyber Threat Intelligence (CTI) Framework utilizing research findings, implementation best practices, documented examples of successful reporting, and document templates.

 #### Literature Review
 ---
 The concept of Cyber Threat Intelligence as a preventive defense plan has attracted considerable attention across the industry in recent years.
 Existing literature from corporate entities such as Lockheed Martin's [Cyber Kill Chain](https://www.lockheedmartin.com/en-us/capabilities/cyber/cyber-kill-chain.html) framework or Mandiant's [CTI Analyst Core Competencies Framework](https://www.mandiant.com/resources/blog/cti-analyst-core-competencies-framework) can provide a basis for a robust cybersecurity defense portfolio.
 Additionally, academic efforts have also provided their own CTI frameworks, with [The Diamond Model](https://www.recordedfuture.com/blog/diamond-model-intrusion-analysis) as a prime example.
 Other academic works include: [TINKER: A framework for Open source Cyberthreat Intelligence](https://arxiv.org/abs/2102.05571).

 Further supporting documents like the [Structured Threat Information Expression (STIX™)](https://docs.oasis-open.org/cti/stix/v2.1/cs01/stix-v2.1-cs01.html) from Oasis Open provide terminology and relational guidance when classifying potential threats.

+#### Technical Plan
+---
+1. Research and review relevant Cyber Threat Intelligence (CTI) documents, prior CTI program guides, tooling, and other relevant literature.
+This step will identify best practices, successful methodologies,  and valuable tools.
+2. Conduct stakeholder analysis to identify the audience and their relevant needs to target needs based on organization size.
+4. Utilizing the relevant literature, create solutions to documented issues with prior implementations of CTI program guides and best practices.
+5. Build example automated tooling to ingest and aggregate CTI.
+6. Create examples of CTI reports with actionable intelligence.
+7. Create example recommendations based on available security tooling to execute actionable intelligence reports.
+8. Create an official Cyber Threat Intelligence (CTI) Framework utilizing research findings, implementation best practices, documented examples of successful reporting, and document templates.

 ## Resources Needed
 ---